clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ## 1 Overview

 This document provides an overview of the artifacts and utilities employed by the U.S. General Services Administration's (GSA) Server-based Certificate Validation Protocol (SCVP) Test Program (GSTP).
 The GSTP's goal is to confirm whether an SCVP Responder is capable of providing accurate certification path validation results in environments with comparable complexity to the U.S. Federal Public Key Infrastructure (FPKI).
-The test materials do not facilitate confirmation that a product is conformant with all aspects of the SCVP, as defined in [Request for Comment (RFC) 5055].<!--This said "5005," which assume to be incorrect.
+The test materials do not facilitate confirmation that a product is conformant with all aspects of the SCVP, as defined in [Request for Comment (RFC) 5055].<!--Fixed.
 Bibliography says "5055."--> Instead, conformance to the SCVP profiles identified for use by GSA [TREAS] is demonstrated.

 The GSTP is composed of seven primary components that are used to exercise an SCVP Responder under Test (RUT):